CtrlK

 Distinctiveness Conflict Risk

 Occupies a clear niche around work transitions and handoffs between team members or agents.
-The specific focus on handoff documents, shift changes, and mid-task onboarding is distinct and unlikely to conflict with general project management or documentation skills.
+The specific domain of handoff/transition documentation is distinct and unlikely to conflict with general documentation, project management, or onboarding skills due to the precise trigger terms.

 3 / 3